VictorTeixeiraS/projects/projects/build-pokedex-cli/4-pokeapi/readme.md

 ### mapb (map back)

-Similar to the `map` command, but instead of displaying the next 20 locations, it displays the previous 20 locations.
+Similar to the `map` command, however, instead of displaying the next 20 locations, it displays the previous 20 locations.
 It's a way to go back.

 If you're on the first "page" of results, this command should just print an error message.